-The Memset firewalls work by having a series of rules which are used to examine incoming packets according to one or more of their characteristics and contain an action to perform on the matched packet.
+The Memset Firewalls work by having a series of rules which are used to examine incoming packets according to one or more of their characteristics and contain an action to perform on any matched packet.

-Each rule has a number and that number represents its place in the order of rules.
-Crucial to understanding and using the Memset firewall is that the rules are applied in order to each packet.
-When a packet matches a rule, that rule's action is applied and all subsequent rules are ignored.
+Each rule is ordered in the Firewall Editor and that position represents its place in the order of rules.
+It is important to note that the firewall rules are applied in the order they are selected, to each packet received.
+When a packet matches a rule, that rule's action is applied and all subsequent rules are then discarded or ignored.

 The two rules needed to achieve this are as follows: